 Parts or containers must be labeled in an appropriate way using bar code (B10) shipping labels, in accordance with the AIAG standards on incoming materials.
-A summary of Mercury Marine packaging and labeling guidelines (94-859627-S1) is available here.
+A summary of Mercury Marine packaging and labeling guidelines can be found within EQMS (Document Number 7679).